 Despite this massive spending, we don’t live very long relative to our counterparts abroad.
 In fact, life expectancy in the US is lowest among the affluent countries, as figure 12 indicates.
 Infant mortality data (not shown here) tell a similar story.

 WE PRIZE WORK, BUT ONLY A MODEST SHARE OF US ARE EMPLOYED

 Employment is front and center in the American ethos.
-Yet fewer Americans are in paid work than in many other affluent nations, as figure 12 shows.
+Yet fewer Americans are in paid work than in many other affluent nations.

 OUR LABOR UNIONS ARE AMONG THE WEAKEST